gwinnem/vue-responsive-grid-layout/README.md

 * Layout can be serialized and restored
 * Automatic RTL support
 * Responsive
+* GridItem automatically resizes when content change(Useful when displaying charts).

 #### New Features:
+* GridLayout now has slot for GridItem.
 * Prop for displaying grid lines in GridLayout.
 * Prop for setting edit mode in GridLayout.
 Shortcuts the isDraggable and isResizable props.
+* Prop for adding border radius in GridLayout.
+Adds a 8px radius to each GridItem.
+* Prop in GridLayout for shifting GridItems horizontally when dragging instead of vertical.
 * Separated out style variables, so it is easier to restyle the component.
+* Added tab navigation support.
+* Close button in GridItem for removing the GridItem from the GridLayout.
+* Added more events to GridLayout and GridItem.

+#### Major refactorings
+* Converted code base to typescript.
+* Enforced proper coding style and type safety for typescript.
+* Using proper linting rules for vue, typescript and styles.
+* Component using script setup style syntax.
+* Props and emits are typesafe.

 ## Donate
 <a href="https://paypal.me/gwinnem/">